cours-de-francais-ll-2019/cours-de-francais-ll-2019.github.io/converti/lecon-11.md

 *Bon* is usually an **adjective**.
 It modifies a noun and means good, suitable, efficient, correct, useful, etc.

-*Bien* means good, moral, right, healthy, etc., and can only be used as an adjective with copular (state-of-being) verbs such as être.
+*Bien* means good, moral, right, healthy, etc., and can only be used as an adjective with copulas (state-of-being) verbs such as être.

 ----